Topics

 Key points:

-in code) - Track parent pointers to reconstruct path
+- Track parent pointers to reconstruct path

 - Works for both directed graphs and undirected graphs